nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 [a6/0f72fd] GATK_JOINTGENOTYPING     [100%] 1 of 1 ✔
 ```

-Feel free to try it out with the Conda profile too.
-You just have to switch `-profile conda` to `-profile docker` in the command.
+Feel free to try it out with the Docker profile too.
+You just have to switch `-profile conda_on` to `-profile docker_on` in the command.

 ### Takeaway